Part 1: Legislative framework

 The Lithuanian legislator has established certain regulations in relation to unfair activities of retail companies and unfair activities in the agricultural and food supply sector, as well as general prohibited unfair market practices.
 These regulations are incorporated in separate laws.

 The Law on Prohibition of Unfair Practices of Retail Companies of the Republic of Lithuania regulates the actions of the retailers having significant market power.
-The Law is currently not applicable to relations between retailers having significant market power and suppliers whose aggregate income during the last financial year exceeds EUR 40 million.
-However, on 1 November 2021 amendments of the Law shall come into force under which the Law will not be applicable to relations between retailers having significant market power and suppliers whose aggregate income during the last financial year exceeds EUR 350 million.
+On 1 November 2021 amendments of the Law entered into force under which the Law is not applicable to relations between retailers having significant market power and suppliers whose aggregate income during the last financial year exceeds EUR 350 million.
+The Law does not explicitly state the reasoning on such exemption but, according to the Law, the goal of the Law is to ensure the balance of interests between suppliers and retailers having significant market power.
+Therefore, it could be that the legislator included such exemption because the relation between such retailer and such supplier is already balanced due to their equally significant market power.

 The Law sets out the actions, including contractual agreements, which are prohibited for retailers having significant market power.
 The Law states that retailers having significant market power shall not require the suppliers: